Looked After Children

 We aim to ensure all GP’s are notified if a child or young person is placed with a carer registered with your practice and will send copies of a child’s or young person’s health care plan following their health assessment.

-There are two teams depending on where you are located:
+There are two teams depending on where you are located.
+Please see the 'Looked After Children Team' page to the left.

 Your Health Assessment